-A Conflict of Commitment occurs when a University Employee's Outside Commitment interferes with their obligations to the University of Arizona.
+A Conflict of Commitment occurs when a University Employee's Outside Activity interferes with their obligations to the University of Arizona.
 Conflicts of Commitment relate to an individual's distribution of time and effort between their full-time duties as a University Employee and their responsibilities resulting from Outside Activities, University resource allocation, use of University assets, intellectual property protection and potential for conflicts of interest.

 Conflict Official means an individual who reviews conflict disclosures and facilitates conflict management, including individuals in the Office for Responsible Outside Interests, individuals in the office of Procurement and Contracting Services, and designees of those units.